JAForbes/goliath/readme.md

 I'm betting tachyons plugs a big part of the hole, small composable instructions that can either be extended, augmented or replaced entirely.
 I'm also assuming JS is in play.

+> Components that don't require JS are awesome though!

 So my idea is, divide styles into layers that make it convenient to replace say, hover behaviour without touching colour/font/shape/size.
 You can completely ignore that layer and you just get a nice component with a default theme, you can also side step tachyons all together and just use your own classnames, even if they're in a oocss style.